Major Groups > Gilled Mushrooms > Pale-Spored > Marasmius > Marasmius rotula

 by Michael Kuo

-This eastern species, sometimes called the "Pinwheel Mushroom," is often overlooked because it is so tiny; the caps max out at two centimeters in diameter, and are usually half that size or smaller.
+This eastern species, sometimes called the "pinwheel mushroom," is often overlooked because it is so tiny; the caps max out at two centimeters in diameter, and are usually half that size or smaller.
 It is found in hardwood forests from spring to fall, growing from sticks and other woody debris.
-Marasmius capillaris is very similar, but grows from leaf litter.
+That last detail is very important because Marasmius capillaris, which looks nearly identical, grows from leaf litter rather than wood.

 The attachment of the gills is by means of a tiny "collar" that circles the stem.
-Additional distinctive features include the dark, wiry stem; the pleated white cap that has a flat top when viewed from the side (the cap of Marasmius capillaris, in contrast, is evenly rounded); and the absence of a distinctive taste or odor.
+Additional distinctive features include the dark, wiry stem; the pleated white cap that looks squarish when viewed from the side (the cap of Marasmius capillaris, in contrast, is usually more rounded); and the absence of a distinctive odor or taste.

-Other "pinwheel" species include the orange Marasmius siccus, the pink Marasmius pulcherripes, and the rusty Marasmius fulvoferrugineus.
+Other "pinwheel" species include the orange Marasmius siccus, the pink Marasmius pulcherripes, and the rusty-capped Marasmius fulvoferrugineus.

 Description: